ivanvanderbyl/ember-cli-mdc/packages/mdc-rtl/README.md

 Installation
 ------------

-    ember install ember-cli-mdc-rtl
+    ember install @ivanvanderbyl/ember-material-components-rtl

 Example Code
 ---------------

 Please see example code in `tests/dummy/app/templates` while we work on documenting how to use the components in this add-on.